Amber Portwood Attempts To Block Ex-Boyfriend Andrew Glennon From Returning To California With Their Son

 Amber Portwood doesn’t want her former boyfriend, Andrew Glennon, moving back to Malibu, California, where he was living at the time they first met.

-According to a September 5 report from The Blast, Portwood recently filed court documents requesting a judge block Glennon from relocating from the home they once shared in Indiana back to his former residence on the west coast.
+According to a September 5 report from The Blast, Portwood recently filed court documents requesting that a judge block Glennon from relocating from the home they once shared in Indiana back to his former residence on the West Coast.

 Portwood’s filing comes just weeks after Glennon filed his own documents, which revealed his plans to move out of Indiana and back to his home state of California, where he met Portwood in 2017 as she filmed WEtv’s Marriage Boot Camp: Reality Stars.
 Glennon’s documents were part of the custody case he and Portwood are currently in the midst of settling.

-As Teen Mom OG fans may know, Glennon filed for full custody of one-year-old James after accusing Portwood of attacking him on July 5.
+As Teen Mom OG fans may know, Glennon filed for full custody of 1-year-old James after accusing Portwood of attacking him on July 5.
 As he explained at the time, he doesn’t believe Portwood should be granted anything more than supervised visitation because she cannot provide James with a safe and stable environment.

 Portwood was charged with three felonies, including domestic battery, domestic battery committed in the presence of a child less than 16 years old, and criminal recklessness committed with a deadly weapon, as a result of their July 5 encounter.